pombredanne/cornae/_posts/2009-02-01-form-follows-function.markdown

 ---
 layout: article
 title: Form follows function and achieving thereof
+description: Forms can be dreadfully tricky to style and structure properly.
+Several articles that are out there focus on best practises for building forms using HTML en CSS.
+This article focusses in a non technical fashion on the use of meaningful nomenclature and how form semantics relate to elements that current markup standards have to offer.
+It may help anyone to recognise structural patterns and to compose forms properly.
 permalink: /articles/form-follows-function/
 ---

-Forms can be dreadfully tricky to style and structure properly.
-Several articles that are out there focus on best practises for building forms using HTML en CSS.
-This article focusses in a non technical fashion on the use of meaningful nomenclature and how form semantics relate to elements that current markup standards have to offer.
-It may help you recognise structural patterns and to compose forms properly.

-Every section on a screen that contains a group of form elements, such as input fields, radio buttons or check boxes, is a form.

 Form Building Blocks